 The beginning part of the Pinnacle Saddle Trail in Mount Rainier

-The wooded section of the trail begins right across the street from the parking lot marked with a small sign.
-From the first step onto the trail, you’re gaining elevation with every step.
-With glimpses of Mount Rainier between tree breaks, it teases what is to come.
+The wooded section of the trail begins right across the street from the parking lot, which is marked with a small sign.
+You’re gaining elevation with every step from the first step onto the trail.
+Glimpses of Mount Rainier between tree breaks tease what is to come.

 Foxglove flowers on the Pinnacle Saddle Trail in Mount Rainier National Park